WebOrigami/docs/src/content/concepts/hello.md

     image3.jpg
 ```

-You can reference this `images` folder name in the Origami file, and Origami will find it using the same tree scoping described above:
+You can reference this `images` folder name in the Origami file, and Origami will find it using the tree scoping described above:

 ```
 {